 Applicants seeking admission to the Continuing Administrator License program must hold an approved Master's degree such as a master of arts in teaching (MAT) degree from an accredited college or university, with a minimum GPA of 3.0.
-For applicants with an undergraduate college degree only, the applicant must complete
+For applicants with an undergraduate college degree only, the applicant must complete a master's or higher degree including the approved Continuing Administrator License program.
+In addition, applicants must complete the following to be considered for admission to the program:

-- Educational Foundations and Leadership application form and application fee - Verification of valid Oregon teaching license - Verification of at least three years of successful licensed administrative experience at the half-time level or above (.5 FTE), in public schools or regionally accredited private schools, education service districts, stateoperated or federal schools, or any private schools registered by the Oregon Department of Education - Evidence of leadership potential based on assessments of skills in leadership, management, and human relations as supported by supervisors' recommendations - Completed Teachers Standards and Practices Character Questionnaire
+- Educational Foundations and Leadership application form and application fee - Verification of valid Oregon teaching license - Verification of at least three years of successful licensed administrative experience at the half-time level or above (.5 FTE), in public schools or regionally accredited private schools, education service districts, state-operated or federal schools, or any private schools registered by the Oregon Department of Education - Evidence of leadership potential based on assessments of skills in leadership, management, and human relations as supported by supervisors' recommendations - Completed Teachers Standards and Practices Character Questionnaire